 My faith in medicine was strengthened when an experimental stem-cell transplant saved my Dad’s life, bringing him back from death’s door.

 I visited so many specialists, every one pointed out the “unlikelihood” that I was becoming unresponsive to the medication and more, stronger scrips were pushed.
 Every last shred of advice I could pay for was just bandaids.
+It became obvious to me that I’d stayed in this lane too long.

 My skin was worse than ever, the dryness and inflammation lost any patterning or reasoning that I was familiar with.
 The shape of my inflamed face looked different day to day, hour to hour.
 I knew something had to give.

 Elimination dieting has been an active part of my life, my entire life.
 I had long been convinced my skin issues were a result of some ambiguous food intolerance.
 Similarly to how dirt, pollen, and animal dander was always a potent disruptor to my fragile skin.
 But - even all that effort bore no real fruits in terms of systemic mitigation.
-My immune system was the original complainant and I needed to get there,
+My unique immune system was the original complainant and I needed to get there.

 It is hard to understate the helplessness that proceeded.
 If you get it, you get it.
 My skin went haywire without the topical steroids to calm down the flares that eventually just ran into each other, seemingly never ending there for a while.